wickhama/HikingApp/README.txt

  | CPSC300 - Software Engineering - 2017 Fall Semester
  |

+ARCtrails is an application for android devices that allows you to locate hiking trails in the Prince George area.
+Upon download, it provides a list of local trails for users to locate and walk/hike depending on their eagerness for adventure.
+This app includes information about the trails including the name, and a small description.
+Upon startup, the app will ask for location permissions to allow the user to track their location.
+This uses GPS signals in reference to the trail they have selected and allows the user to view their actual coordinates.
+This is helpful in the case of getting lost, as they can alert others to their exact location.
+ARCtrails also allows the user to create new trails.
+At the beginning of a new trail, a user may push a “Track” button and have their GPS coordinates stored as they traverse the trails.
+When the user has reached the end of the trail they may push a “Stop” button, which allows the user to choose a name and write a short description of the trail and save it for other users to enjoy the hike as well.

 Both the main project as well as test projects are included in the repository

 Prototypes & Tests (HikingApp/Tests/):